John Mulaney: Kid Gorgeous at Radio City: Synopsis

 Mulaney's perception of the "olden times" prefaces his frustrations with the online CAPTCHA test routinely mistaking him for a robot.
 His fascination with "old-timey things" is illustrated by a description of a Connecticut gazebo built during the American Civil War, an act he compares to "performing stand-up comedy now" in the uncertain political climate of the 2010s.
-This analogy introduces an extended metaphor comparing "this guy we call President" (Donald Trump) to a "horse loose in a hospital", and reveals Mulaney's rationalisation for his previous disinterest in politics.
+This analogy introduces an extended metaphor comparing "this guy we call President" (Donald Trump) to a "horse loose in a hospital", and reveals Mulaney's rationalization for his previous disinterest in politics.
 The joke was first performed in public during Mulaney's 2017 appearance on The Late Show with Stephen Colbert.

 Mulaney's disdain for "these new Nazis" associated with the presidential establishment culminates in a loving evaluation of his three-and-a-half-year marriage to Annamarie Tendler, a make-up artist and lampshade designer of Jewish heritage.
-The contrast between their religious upbringings is emphasised by an anecdote concerning their French Bulldog Petunia, as an attempt to recreate Da Vinci's The Last Supper revealed her mistaken belief that Jesus and his disciples were depicted celebrating Thanksgiving.
+The contrast between their religious upbringings is emphasized by an anecdote concerning their French Bulldog Petunia, as an attempt to recreate Leonardo Da Vinci's The Last Supper revealed her mistaken belief that Jesus and his disciples were depicted celebrating Thanksgiving.

 Stories from Mulaney's religious upbringing form the closing segment to the show, as he recalls Biblical stories, homilies and psalms that informed his religious education as a child.